farlee2121/DevEssentialsBlog/_drafts/2022-02-24-Value-Objects-and-Reusability.md

 ## Domain reasoning

-Representing latent concepts with a type clarifies intent in our code.
-It also allows us to start reasoning about our toolbox of operations on that type separate from their parent.
-It makes it easier to consider options like, say, verifying all addresses with the postal service or that phone numbers may eventually need country codes.

 Some concepts will be obvious like phone, name, or address.
 However, others may not be.
 I've found analyzing entity properties for sub-concepts leads me to discover domain concepts I hadn't considered before.
 It primes me to better understand the nature of the problem I'm working on and how users reason about the process.

+Calling out domain concepts has a cumulative effect.
+The added clarity surfaces new domain concepts that couldn't be seen through the details before.
+It also allows us to start reasoning about our toolbox of operations on domain concepts separate from their parents.
+It makes it easier to consider options like, say, verifying all addresses with the postal service or managing eventual need for phone numbers country codes.

 ## Enforcing implicit rules

+Domain concepts aren't limited to simple data values.
+Value types can also separate values with associated domain rules.

-The astute reader may also recognize that the `User` example constains implied business rules and states.
-For example, probable authentication flows around phone or email.
+For example, the `User` example constains authentication flows around phone or email.

 The original `User` sample spreads these rules over a series of values and flags